mourendxu/TD-OpenCV3TOP/README.md

     1. In the main window, under the top menus, Select *Release* and *x64* for Solution Conﬁguration.
     2. From the **Build** menu, choose **Build Solution**.
 If this is **NOT** your ﬁrst time building this solution, I personally prefer to use Rebuild Solution.
 Just to flush out any compiling gremlins.
     3. If you are building for the Experimental Touchdesigner branch, you will need to first [install the plugin](https://docs.derivative.ca/Experimental:Custom_Operators).
 Either way, ou will need to copy opencv world dll into the same directory as the compiled plugin dll to run the plugin.
 The opencv dll should be located in *opencv_install_dir\build\x64\vc15\bin*.

+### Other
+* If the CS gods be willing, we might do a CUDA version of this plugin.
+The documentation might be as long as this one.
+* Have fun and maybe make a TD version of TikTok.